krists/hit_list/README.md

     counter.total_hits('bob') # => 1

     # You can track hits on objects.
 Just provide different name
-    counter_1 = HotOrNot::Counter.new(connection, 'articles')
+    counter_1 = HitList::Counter.new(connection, 'articles')
     counter_1.hit!('top-story')
-    counter_2 = HotOrNot::Counter.new(connection, 'users')
+    counter_2 = HitList::Counter.new(connection, 'users')
     counter_2.hit!('alice')

     # Finaly you can see top records for any given time.
-    counter_1 = HotOrNot::Counter.new(connection, 'articles')
+    counter_1 = HitList::Counter.new(connection, 'articles')
     counter_1.top_records(3) # => ["91","5","34"]

     # or rankings 3 days ago..
     counter_1.top_records(2, Time.now - 3.days) # => ["5","34"]

-If you want to preserve ranking for more than 7 days you have to provide day count when initializing `HotOrNot::Counter` object
+If you want to preserve ranking for more than 7 days you have to provide day count when initializing `HitList::Counter` object

     # Preserve rankings for 2 weeks
-    counter = HotOrNot::Counter.new(connection, 'articles', 14)
+    counter = HitList::Counter.new(connection, 'articles', 14)
     counter.hit!('something')

 ## Contributing